-Your peers in the program have shown a talent for leadership and an ability to work with groups of colleagues, both here and abroad.
-They are concerned about the role and responsibility of business in society.
-They are familiar with organizations that struggle to address emerging issues and trends.
-And they want to offer new strategies and perspectives to improve their firm, division or group.
+Students in the program have shown a talent for leadership and an ability to work with groups of colleagues, both here in the US and also abroad.
+They are concerned about the role and responsibility of business in society, familiar with organizations that struggle to address emerging issues and trends, and continually seeking new strategies and perspectives to improve their firm, division or group.

-Solutions to today’s business problems cannot be found in a textbook or lecture hall.
-Accordingly, the Bentley MBA program pushes you to think across disciplinary lines, consider diverse perspectives, and identify multiple approaches to any single challenge.
-Your takeaway here is not an “answer,” but rather a path for finding the best solution.
-The Bentley MBA program builds skills for those with a demonstrated a capacity for this kind of critical thinking.
+The Bentley MBA program pushes students to think across disciplinary lines, consider diverse perspectives, and identify multiple approaches to any single challenge.
+The takeaway here is not an “answer,” but rather a path for finding the best solution.
+This program builds skills for those with a demonstrated capacity for this kind of critical thinking.

 Prior Academic Experience

 Most students in the program have a bachelor's degree, and many also have a masters degree or have experienced graduate level course work in some capacity.
 However, you are not required to have a formal undergraduate education in business or expertise in a particular subject area for this particular MBA.
 Those without prior business education are advised to complete online modules in areas of quantitative analysis, such as accounting, finance and statistics.
 The program includes a “boot camp” week that provides some exercise on the basics in such areas.